jyore/dynamo-cache/README.md

 This module aims to allow adding the cache layer **WITHOUT** having to modify exiting business logic.
 Simply requiring the module and calling the `cacheConfig` method is all that is required to start caching!

+> **NOTE**: The current implementation only implements a *Write-Around* Caching Strategy.
+This means that on write, the cache is skipped and the data is written only to the DynamoDB table.
+When the data is subsequently read, it will be cached for the specified TTL *(default: 300s)*.
+>
+> This is a design decision in order to avoid modification of the AWS SDK calls, as the PUT commands do not have an inherit way of identifying the hash and/or sort key.
+In the future, this module will hopefully support *Write-Through* and *Write-Around* strategies.

 ### Minimal Example